ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 Have you ever found a command-line tool that's perfect for getting your job done, and wanted to use it from an R script or package?
 E.g. some sort of scientific software providing a specific functionality made available though a command-line interface (CLI)?

-In this post, we shall review some options for writing such CLI wrappers in R.
+In this post, we shall show some options for writing such CLI wrappers in R.
 In particular, we compare the base R functions `system()` and `system2()`, the [sys](https://cran.r-project.org/web/packages/sys/) package and the [processx](https://cran.r-project.org/web/packages/processx/) package.

 But we start with some words of caution about the limitations of this approach, and explaining when, and how, to _not_ shell out, and try to find an alternative interface.